tfgg/yournextmep/_candidates/eu2014/ukip/donna-edmunds.md

 person: donna-edmunds
 region: south-east
 party: ukip
-title: South East - UKIP - Donna Edmunds
+title: Donna Edmunds is running for MEP in South East for UKIP
 incumbent: false
 ---